chiraz/Crime-trends-from-news-articles/README.md

 # Data

 The data for this project consists of news articles automatically scraped from about popular Tunisian news websites and portals from the past few years.
-A sample of around 3000 such articles scraped from the daily newspapers "Assarih" and "Essada" are already available in the data folder.
+A sample of around 3000 such articles scraped from 2 daily newspapers "Assarih" (http://assarih.com/) and "Essada" (https://essada.net/) are available in the data folder.

 # Methodology